Best Patient Care Technician Schools in Hawaii

 If you want to work in healthcare in Hawaii without spending years in school, becoming a Patient Care Technician (PCT) is a smart path.
 PCTs work closely with nurses and doctors, providing hands-on care to patients in hospitals, nursing homes, and clinics.

-Training is shorter than nursing school, but you still need the right education and certifications to get hired.
-Here's what you need to know to find the best patient care technician schools in Hawaii.
+Training is shorter than nursing school, but you still need the right education and certifications to qualify and apply.
+Here’s what you need to know to find the best patient care technician schools in Hawaii.

 A PCT is often a trained nursing assistant with additional skills in areas like EKG monitoring, phlebotomy, and advanced patient care tasks.
 Many PCT programs in Hawaii combine Certified Nurse Aide (CNA) training with these extra skills so you can work in more settings.